Customer Engagement Strategy

 • Use this knowledge for targeted communication.

-Drom was able to collect highly useful first-party declared data through these interactions.
-With a 74% completion rate, the survey on Drom’s website to join Friends of Drom was able to reveal information about who “Friends of Drom” are, their age, where they live, their favorite types of music, types of perks they are interested in, what they like and dislike about the venue, and many more to be used for segmentation.
+Drom was able to collect valuable first-party declared data through these interactions.
+With a 74% completion rate, the survey on Drom’s website to join Friends of Drom was able to reveal information about who “Friends of Drom” are, their age, where they live, their favourite types of music, types of perks they are interested in, what they like and dislike about the venue, and many more to be used for segmentation.

 Challenge and incentivize

-With the use of quizzes, Drom started creating engaging interactive content.
-The venue published quizzes with prizes such as free tickets, giving its audience a chance to showcase their knowledge about a subject they care about while also promoting particular events.
-Since the individuals who engage in the content are actually interested and the content is actually entertaining, the social media reach is much higher.
+With the use of quizzes, Drom started creating engaging, interactive content.
+The venue published quizzes with prizes such as free tickets, giving its audience a chance to showcase their knowledge about a subject they care about while promoting particular events.
+Since the individuals who engage in the content are interested and the content is entertaining, the social media reach is much higher.

-Before an 80s and 90s night, Drom published the quiz below to engage customers in addition to attracting an audience who might be interested in the event.
+Before an 80s and 90s night, Drom published the quiz below to engage customers and attract an audience interested in the event.

 The bottom line

-Personalization is changing the face of marketing.
-Venues need to give themselves an edge for differentiation by leveraging segmentation through declared data in addition to behavioral or transactional, and start to actually get to know their customers.
+Personalisation is changing the face of marketing.
+Venues need to give themselves an edge for differentiation by leveraging segmentation through declared data in addition to behavioural or transactional and start to actually get to know their customers.